RAVE Text Alerts

 Therefore, the University’s priority must be about whether or not campus walkways, roadways and parking lots can be cleared in time for classes to occur.

 It will be the University’s intention to remain open and operating whenever possible.
 Therefore, your default assumption should be that the regular class and activity schedule will be in effect.

-- Email: Sent to all students, faculty and staff via University the AllUsers and AllStudents listserves.
+Email: Sent to all students, faculty and staff.

 (NOTE: Please do not call the University Police main number for weather alerts!)

-- Media Outlet: The following tv and radio outlets will provide information:
+Media Outlets: The following television and radio outlets may provide information, at their discretion: